Does levothyroxine interact with warfarin

 Monitoring thyroid function is crucial when taking levothyroxine and warfarin together.
 Thyroid function tests, such as TSH (thyroid-stimulating hormone) levels, should be regularly monitored to ensure that the thyroid is functioning optimally.

-See also Levothyroxine and zocor interactions
+See also Liothyronine and levothyroxine

 Frequency of Monitoring